InftyThink+: Effective and Efficient Infinite-Horizon Reasoning via Reinforcement Learning: Performance across Reasoning Iteration Rounds

 Figure~\ref{fig:iter_perf} characterizes how test-time iterative reasoning translates into measurable accuracy gains.
 Across all three benchmarks, increasing the number of reasoning rounds consistently improves performance, indicating that the intermediate summaries serve as effective state abstractions that enable progressive refinement rather than redundant continuation.
 Notably, the gains are highly front-loaded: the first few rounds yield the largest improvements, after which the curves gradually saturate, reflecting diminishing returns as additional rounds mainly polish already-correct trajectories or revisit similar subgoals.

-\paragraph{RL Unlocks Effective Scaling with Iterative Compute.} A clear gap emerges between the two settings.
+A clear gap emerges between the two settings.
 Before RL, the model quickly reaches a plateau (especially on AIME24/25), suggesting that it cannot reliably exploit deeper iterative compute beyond a small number of rounds.
-In contrast, \methodname trained with task-reward RL exhibits both \emph{higher} accuracy at every iteration and a \emph{stronger} scaling trend with more rounds, with improvements continuing into later iterations.
+In contrast, InftyThink+ trained with task-reward RL exhibits both \emph{higher} accuracy at every iteration and a \emph{stronger} scaling trend with more rounds, with improvements continuing into later iterations.
 This implies that RL not only boosts per-round competence, but also improves the model's ability to utilize additional iteration budget effectively, turning extra rounds into meaningful progress rather than unproductive repetition.
 Overall, these results motivate treating the iteration cap as an explicit test-time compute knob: larger budgets provide higher accuracy, but with diminishing marginal utility, and RL makes this knob substantially more effective.